Varun-Patkar/openforge/README.md

 3. Type messages in the input field at the bottom of the chat window
 4. Adjust settings using the settings dialog if needed

+### Version Control

+1. **Committing Changes**: Save versions of your bot with descriptive commit messages
+2. **Creating Branches**: Experiment with changes by creating a new branch
+3. **Pull Requests**: Submit changes for review and merge them into the target branch
+4. **Code Reviews**: Comment on specific lines of changes in pull requests
+5. **Resolving Comments**: Mark comments as resolved before completing pull requests

+### Downloading Models

+1. Navigate to your bot's page
+2. Click the "Download" button to export the model
+3. The downloaded zip contains:
+   - `model.json`: Your custom model configuration
+   - `index.html`: A standalone interface to run your model locally

 ## Project Structure

 ```